otterley/aws-ami-factory/README.md

 instanceSubnetId: subnet-0d20f3cd7f6315965

 # The S3 bucket and key in which the AMI source lives (see below)
+# NOTE: This bucket must exist *in advance* and must have versioning enabled
 sourceS3Bucket: ami-source-4c709489
 sourceS3Key: example-ami.zip